Joseph W. Farnham

 Joseph White Farnham (December 2, 1884 – June 2, 1931) was an American playwright, film writer, and film editor of the silent movie era in the 1920s.
 He was also a founding member of the Academy of Motion Picture Arts and Sciences.

 Biography

 Born in New Haven, Connecticut in 1884, Farnham got his start in film through his business relationship with theatre impresarios Gustave and Daniel Frohman who owned The Frohman Amusement Corp.
 The Big Parade is probably the most famous of his works adapted to film.
-In the 1st Academy Awards of 1929, nominees could be considered for an Oscar for an award on the basis of multiple films within the year.
-Joseph won his Best Writing - Title Cards award for the films The Fair Co-Ed; Laugh, Clown, Laugh; and Telling the World.
+For the 1st Academy Awards held in 1929, Farnham won the Best Writing - Title Cards award, which was not attributed to any particular film.
+The films he worked on during the eligibility period were The Fair Co-Ed; Laugh, Clown, Laugh; and Telling the World.
 This was the only year that an Oscar for title cards would be awarded.

+It was Joseph Farnham who was assigned by Irving Thalberg to reduce Erich Von Stroheim's Greed to the bowdlerized form we have today.

+In 1930, Farnham contributed dialogue to four MGM musicals: So This Is College, Montana Moon.
+Good News and Love in the Rough.

 Joseph Farnham was the very first Academy Award winner to die.
 He died in 1931 of a heart attack while living in Los Angeles and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.